 Boston University’s School of Visual Arts commands a prominent position in the professional printmaking community as a vibrant center for print activity.
 The printmaking department has hosted national meetings at Boston University, such as Shifting Grounds, the Southern Graphics Council International Conference, the internationally based Biennial Exhibitions of the Boston Printmakers, and many international visitors.

 Average Class Size

 The average class size in general printmaking courses is 12.
-All Printmaking majors benefit from regular, individual sessions with print faculty.
-Independent or directed studies are also offered.
+All Printmaking majors benefit from frequent individual contacts with the printmaking faculty.

-- Printmaking students have the opportunity to study abroad at the Franz Masereel Center in Belgium.
-Additionally, there is an annual scholarship award in printmaking to the Anderson Ranch in Colorado.
+- Printmaking students have had the opportunity to study abroad at the Academia in Venice and the Franz Masereel Center in Belgium.
+SVA provides an Annual Scholarship Award in Printmaking for summer study at the Anderson Ranch Art Center in Colorado.

-- Students participate in international exhibitions and portfolio exchanges, such as at Tianjin Academy in China, Royal Academy of Arts in Antwerp, and Norwich University UK.
-They also exhibit in the Arches Student Competition and many national shows.
+- Students participate in international exhibitions such as at Tianjin Academy in China, Royal Academy of Arts in Antwerp, and Norwich University UK.
+They also exhibit in the Boston Printmakers Student Competition and many national shows.
 Students regularly attend national conferences of Southern Graphics International, where they participate in exhibits and present their work to the profession.

 - Lynne Allen | Dean ad interim and Professor of Art

 - Deborah Cornell | Associate Professor of Art